 Health Care Discount Programs for Maternity Coverage

-There are additional alternatives to traditional health insurance and Medicaid.
-They include ways to negotiate discounts on your health care that can be very helpful.
-Be sure to contact your health care provider to find out how much of a discount you would receive if you paid cash for their services.
-In deciding your course of action, consider any monthly fees, deductibles, and premiums involved.
+There are alternatives to traditional health insurance and Medicaid, such as finding ways to negotiate discounts on your health care.
+Be sure to contact your healthcare provider to find out how much of a discount you would receive if you paid cash for their services.
+In deciding your course of action, consider any monthly fees, deductibles, and premiums that may be involved.

 Options for Managing costs with no maternity insurance

-Some additional ways to help you manage your costs related to prenatal care and birth include:
+Some additional ways to help you manage costs related to prenatal care and labor include:

 - If you are delivering at a hospital, you can contact their accounting office to see if you can set up a payment plan or to find out if they offer a sliding scale.
 Though many hospitals offer these options, they are often overlooked by those who would benefit from knowing about them.

-- If you are having an uncomplicated pregnancy, consider giving birth at a birthing center.
-The estimated cost of delivery and prenatal care at a birthing center is about $3,000 – $4,000 which is half of what it would cost at a hospital.
+- If you do not have a high-risk pregnancy, consider giving birth at a birthing center.
+The estimated cost of delivery and prenatal care at a birthing center is about $3,000 – $4,000, which is half of what it would cost at a hospital.
 Many birthing centers also provide sliding scales, payment plans, and are willing to accept Medicaid.

-- If you are a single parent you can go to Single Parenting: Making It Work and Doing It Alone for additional ways of saving money.
+- If you are a single parent, you can go to Single Parenting: Making It Work and Doing It Alone for additional ways to save money.

-Remember to try to enjoy the time of your pregnancy without allowing financial concerns to rob you of your excitement.
+Remember to try to enjoy your pregnancy without allowing financial concerns to rob you of your excitement.

 2. Childbirth Connection. (n.d.).
 Average U.S. facility charges for giving birth.